Experience the power of Luzmo. Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

 Even if you identify pain points in your product experience you can’t immediately fix, your customer success team can proactively step in and help look for specific workarounds.

 By spotting trends in product usage, you can discover new products or innovations that tie directly to your user’s needs.
-Let’s say you run a marketing SaaS.
+Let’s say you run a lifecycle marketing SaaS.
 Three of your top five most used features are related to reporting and analytics.
 With this knowledge, you can identify similar new features to build during product discovery.

 It’s easy to confuse embedded analytics with product analytics.
 Although they are two completely different things, most Product Managers deal with both at some point.
 Let’s look at some of the key differences.